What do you expect from freelancing?

 Hitting Your Stride

 At five years I feel this coming up, but I also had the inertia of basing my niche off my 12 or so years of professional experience.
+(Employment is probably THEE best guide for building stability into your freelance life, so don’t ditch your professional background.)

 People say it takes around 9 years to feel like you really know what you’re doing.
 Which, when you think about it is probably comparable to stable employment.